JuliaPolyhedra/XPORTA.jl/docs/src/user_guide.md

 \end{matrix}
 ```

-The hand side is realized by applying the the normalization constraint and performing
+The right-hand-side is realized by applying the the normalization constraint and performing
 some algebra.

 !!! warning "PORTA is a Rational Solver"